amygdalama/hacker-school-progress/goals.md

   * statsmodels
   * matplotlib (better)
   * nltk
+* Data Analysis/Machine Learning
+  *
+* Software Engineering
   * Python best practices
-* Software Engineering
   * How to make a Python package
   * When code should be a function vs a class vs a module vs a package
   * How things like __init__ work
 * Markdown
-* Data Analysis/Machine Learning
+* git
+  * merge, push, pull
-  *
+  * Best Practices